wundergraph/wundergraph/docs-website/src/pages/docs/guides/mocking.md

 });
 ```

+#### Environment variables

+We recommend creating a `.env.test` file to set the environment variables for the test environment.
+This allows you to set the environment variables for the test environment without affecting your local development environment.
+The test server loads the `.env.test` file automatically but ignores the `.env` file to not infer with each other.
+You can also use the capabilities of your testing framework to set the environment variables.

 ### Writing tests

 We recommended creating as few testing server instances as possible.
 These minimizes the number of times the server starts and stops, making your tests faster.